PalFed/2-Factorial/readme.md

 ## Website Perspective

-There are a numbers of options for how to implement 2 Factorial on a website.
-In all cases, you will need a place where a logged in user can save their 2 Factorial secret for your site.
+You will need a place where a logged in user can save their 2 Factorial secret for your site.

-You can then make a call to a page that requires 2FA via 2 Factorial and authorize the user/device, or you can authorize the user on every page load.
+You can then make a call to a page that requires 2FA via 2 Factorial and authorize the user/device for the session, or you can authorize the user on chosen (or all) page loads.

 Authorization is very simple.
 There will be two headers in page requests that give you a hash and a salt.
 You simply sha-256 hash the salt concatenated with the secret that the user saved and check that it matches the hash.